The Most Common Felony Crimes in Colorado

 How Colorado Defines a Domestic Violence Conviction

 Before breaking down the penalties for multiple convictions, it helps to understand how Colorado defines domestic violence.
-The state does not treat domestic violence as a standalone crime.
+The prosecution does not treat domestic violence as a standalone crime.
 Instead, it acts as a sentencing enhancement added to another offense—usually assault, harassment, or criminal mischief—when the accused and the alleged victim share an intimate relationship.
-Qualifying relationships include current or former spouses, romantic partners, co-parents, or roommates.
+Qualifying relationships include current or former spouses, romantic partners or co-parents.

 Once prosecutors attach the domestic violence label, the court must consider additional consequences.
 These may include mandatory counseling, protective orders, and firearm restrictions—even for a first-time offense.
 Repeat violations escalate both the punishment and the legal classification of the charge.